Active workshops

 Read more

-Description: This workshop will provide an overview of quantum mechanics/molecular mechanics (QM/MM) and ab initio molecular dynamics (AIMD) simulations applied to study structure, dynamics, and reactions in condensed phase systems.
-It will feature a mix of lectures covering theoretical and technical aspects of QM/MM and AIMD and hands-on exercises setting up, running, and analyzing simulations.
+Description: Topics cover a review of molecular mechanics, best-practices based training for setting up biomolecular simulations, calculating chemical potentials, solvation free energies, relative and absolute binding free energies of drug molecules to proteins, and enhanced sampling techniques for biomolecules.
+It will feature a mix of lectures covering theoretical and technical aspects as well as hands-on exercises in setting up, running, and analyzing simulations.
 Participants will receive training on using national supercomputing resources.
 The workshop is also intended to provide opportunities to participants in building a professional network.
-Sessions will be taught in Software Carpentry style, with approximately equal time divided between lectures and hands-on exercises.

-Eligibility: The target participant groups include, graduate students, undergraduate students (with junior or senior standing), postdoctoral, early career faculty, with some experience in molecular simulations and Python scripting.
+Target Audience: The target participant groups include, graduate students, undergraduate students (with junior or senior standing), postdoctoral, early-career faculty, with some experience in molecular simulations and Python scripting.
 Participation from industry, national labs, and international institutions is also welcome.
-However, financial support is limited to applicants associated with an US based educational institution.

 Equipment Needed: Students will need a laptop, and have Jupyter notebooks installed.
 Computing resources for performing exercises will be provided in Bridges-2 at PSC.